tedbarnett/Flocking/README.md

-# flocking
+# Flocking
-Enabling bird-flocking behavior on an iPhone (Unity and C#)
+Simulating bird-flocking behavior on an iPhone (Unity and C#)